stoffee/aws-kms-unseal/README.md

+# Hashicorp Vault on AWS Demo
-# Vault Auto-unseal using AWS KMS
+## Vault Auto-unseal using AWS KMS
-# RDS MYSQL database permissions
+## RDS MYSQL database permissions
-# Vault CA backed SSH
+## Vault CA backed SSH

 This repo contains a file storage based Vault single server in AWS.
             ** THIS IS NOT FOR PRODUCTION **